openhab/openhab-docs/configuration/blockly/rules-blockly-voice-and-multimedia.md

 1) Playing or streaming audio to an audio sink e.g a speaker
 1) Saying a text via using any Text-to-Speech API (e.g. Google's API)

-It should be noted that both functionalities do not just work right out of the box because e.g for (1) the audio sinks need to be installed in openHAB and for (2) e.g. the whole Google API needs to be configured in particular with your own personal google account.
+It should be noted that both functionalities do not just work right out of the box because e.g for (1) the audio sinks need to be installed in openHAB and for (2) e.g. the whole Google API needs to be configured in particular with your own personal Google account.
 Even though (2) is not trivial but after having done that the usage of the functionality with blockly is very easy and worth the effort.

 More about that topic can be viewed at ![youtube](../images/blockly/youtube-logo-small.png) [Playing sounds on audio sinks](https://youtu.be/EdllUlJ7p6k?t=2035)